hulthe/DAT255/onTruckConnector/README.md

 * Navigate to the folder were you cloned the project to.

-* Select the project's folder and click "OK".
+* Select the OnTruckConnector folder and click "OK".

+* If you get an error telling you to "Upgrade plugin to version X and sync project" then click that link.

+* If the link doesn't work then go to "Tools > Android > Sync Project with Gradle Files" and then press the new sync link.

 <h3>Step 6: Create New Virtual Device</h3>